Don Larway

 John Donald "Don" Larway (February 12, 1954 – November 9, 2019) was a professional ice hockey player who played 324 games in the World Hockey Association (WHA).
-He died in November 2019 in Houston, where he had resided for many years, working as a professional videographer for the Houston Aeros of the American Hockey League, Houston Rockets and Houston Astros.
-Nicknamed "Dart".

 Playing career

 Following two MJHL seasons with the Dauphin Kings, the Oak Lake, Manitoba native played two WCHL seasons, the first with the Winnipeg Jets and the second split between the Winnipeg Clubs and the Swift Current Broncos.
 Drafted 18th overall by the Boston Bruins, and third overall in the WHA by the Cincinnati Stingers, Larway spent his first four pro seasons with the Houston Aeros of the latter league.
 He joined the Indianapolis Racers in 1978–79, spending half the season in the minors with the Rochester Americans.
 Larway's final year in major pro hockey was split between the Kalamazoo Wings and the Adirondack Red Wings.

+Personal life

+After retirement, he resided in Houston until his death, working as a professional videographer for the Houston Aeros of the American Hockey League, Houston Rockets and Houston Astros.
+He died on November 9, 2019, at the age of 65.